Top Factors That Affect Construction Cost Estimation in 2026

 • Alternative sourcing options

-Sustainability and Green Building Requirements
+Green Building Requirements and Sustainability

-• Energy efficient HVAC systems
+• Energy-efficient HVAC systems

 • Solar panel installations